 - Potential DD.
-The customer appears to have a cognitive disability, cerebral palsy, seizure disorder or autism, but eligibility has not been determined by DES/DDD. - DD.
+The customer appears to have a cognitive disability, cerebral palsy, seizure disorder autism, or down syndrome, but eligibility has not been determined by DES/DDD. - DD.
 DES/DDD has identified the customer has a qualifying developmental disability. - DD in NF.
-DES/DDD has identified the customer has a qualifying developmental disability and living in a nursing facility.
+DES/DDD has identified the customer has a qualifying developmental disability and is living in a nursing facility.

-Not DD.
-The customer is not diagnosed as having a qualifying developmental disability, or has a DD diagnosis but does not qualify for DES/DDD services.
+• Not DD.
+The customer is not diagnosed as having a qualifying developmental disability or has a DD diagnosis but does not qualify for DES/DDD services. .

-Children ages six and over who are customers of DES/DDD must have one of the four DD qualifying diagnoses identified above to be considered DD for their ALTCS application or reassessment.
+Children ages six and over who are customers of DES/DDD must have one of the five DD qualifying diagnoses identified above to be considered DD for their ALTCS application or reassessment.

-application or re
+application or reassessment.